nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 >>> exit()
 ```

-Python really tries to be helpful and beginner friendly and politly tells you that in order to exit you either need to use the `exit()` command or press Ctrl-D on your keyboard.
+Python really tries to be helpful and beginner friendly and politely tells you that in order to exit you either need to use the `exit()` command or press Ctrl-D on your keyboard.

 ## Printing text to the terminal